Reservations definition

 Reservations means the limitation of enforcement by laws relating to bankruptcy, insolvency, liquidation, reorganisation, court schemes, moratoria, administration and other laws generally affecting the rights of creditors, defences of set off or counterclaim and similar principles.

-Reservations means the principle that equitable remedies are remedies which may be granted or refused at the discretion of the court, the limitation or enforcement by laws relating to bankruptcy, insolvency, liquidation, reorganisation, court schemes, moratoria, administration and other laws generally affecting the rights of creditors, the time barring of claims under the Limitation Acts and similar principles and any legal (but not factual) qualifications as to enforceability contained in the legal opinions delivered as a condition precedent to the availability of the Facilities or pursuant to Clause 19.4 (Accession Formalities);
+Reservations means the principle that equitable remedies are remedies which may be granted or refused at the discretion of the court, the limitation on enforcement as a result of laws relating to bankruptcy, insolvency, liquidation, reorganisation, court schemes, moratoria, administration and other laws affecting the rights of creditors generally, the time-barring of claims under the Limitation Acts, rules against penalties and similar principles of law in other jurisdictions relevant in the context of the Financing Documents.

 Reservations means the reservations and qualifications as to matters of law as set out in Schedule 9 (Reservations).